 Sonoma County Environmental Health is managing the second step of fire debris removal and assisting property owners with this process.
 Following the Household Hazardous Waste sweep, property owners must submit an application and plan to Environmental Health for approval prior to commencing debris removal.
 The deadline for submission of an application and plan was January 31, 2020.
-All cleanup activities must be completed pursuant to standards set forth by the County to ensure the protection of public heath.
+All cleanup activities must be completed pursuant to standards set forth by the County to ensure the protection of public health.
 Documentation of adequate clean-up and proper disposal is required.
-All debris must be removed and soil sampling completed by May 15, 2020.

-As of March 2, 2020, 30 properties (out of 204) have not submitted a plan and/or an application.
-Follow-up mailings have been sent to those 30 property owners.
-As of March 3, 2020, 21 properties have cleaned all debris and are approved for rebuilding efforts to begin.
+As of May 21, 2020, 19 properties (out of 226) have not submitted a plan and/or an application.
+Follow-up mailings have been sent to those property owners.
+92 properties have cleaned all debris and are approved for rebuilding efforts to begin.
+Additionally, 31 exemptions have been approved.
+Due to the COVID-19 health emergency and the Shelter-In-Place Orders issued by the Sonoma County Public Health Officer, the deadline for all debris to be removed and soil sampling completed was extended to August 1, 2020.